Southern Alberta, Alberta, Canada: What to pack, what to wear, and when to go [2023]

 Since you will need boots and other footwear,

-In addition to standard footwear, it's important to bring snow boots.
-For visiting Southern Alberta, we suggest these boots:
+In addition to day-to-day footwear, you should bring snow boots.
+For visiting Southern Alberta, a great option is these boots:

 Waterproof jacket that can be used in snow